Dhruvrajsinh21/Kafka_POC/README.md

 This is a Proof of Concept (POC) for integrating Apache kafka with Streamlit to demonstrate real-time data streaming.
 In this setup, I created a producer that generates logs, and through the Streamlit consumer app, we can monitor the logs live.

-Follow the below mentioned steps for setting up and running the Kafka POC app locally:
+## Follow the below mentioned steps for setting up and running the Kafka POC app locally.

-## 1. Downloading and Setting Up kafka
+### 1. Downloading and Setting Up kafka

 - Visit the Apache kafka website and download the latest Kafka binary.
 - Extract the downloaded Kafka package to your preferred directory.
 - Apache kafka website: https://kafka.apache.org/downloads

-## 2. Start Zookeeper and kafka
+### 2. Start Zookeeper and kafka

 Go inside kafka folder (C:\kafka_2.12-3.6.1) and open cmd and paste the following commands:
 ```console